GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (222).md

 **Range**: A number of miles equal to the spell's tier cubed

-**Effect**: You touch a reflective surface, transforming it into a portal.
-This portal leads to another portal you are familiar with within range and which you imagine when casting the spell.
+**Effect**: You touch a reflective surface, transforming it into a magical portal.
+This portal leads to another magical portal you are familiar with within range and which you imagine when casting the spell.
 If the other portal is not valid, the reflection will instead flash in various colors and become dark for an entire round.

 The caster may spend an entire round concentrating to end the connection prematurely.
 Additionally, a critical success allows the caster to simply close the portal by using a reaction.